Collins Radio Company

 The rear terminal strip had connections for driving a send-receive relay, remote standby for the station receiver, muting if a Collins 75A-1 receiver was being used, remote actuation of the PTT, along with other connections to allow the interfacing of the 32V-1 with other station equipment.
 The antenna and ground connections are push-terminals.
 The transmitter weights just over 100 lbs in the cabinet and about 80 lbs out of the cabinet.

 photo left: Top of the 32V-1 chassis showing the dense component layout of the design.
 Note the "under-the lid" location of the COARSE ANT LOADING control, a six-position switch that selects different fixed-value capacitors for the Pi-network.
 The two large can capacitors are 4uf 1KV caps connected in parallel and the smaller cans are the 4uf 600vdc caps (part of the dual section filter for the LV.)
 Lower right is the CW OSC TONE control - the AUDIO GAIN controls the sidetone volume.
 The micro-switch by the 807 modulator tubes is the lid interlock switch.
 Note the lack of two 0A2 regulator tubes next to the two 5R4G rectifiers (upper right corner.)
-This indicates that this 32V-1 is an early model.
+This indicates that this 32V-1 is an early model (within the first ~500 transmitters built.)

 - The 32V-1's "oddity" is certainly the "under the